 A Tale of Two Fathers

 The True Story of One Man and His Two Daughters Born 42 Years Apart

 My memoir recounts two tales of fatherhood, one when the Vietnam War rages, Bobby and Martin are assassinated, and I am enmeshed in a patriarchal model of manhood à la Mad Men‘s Don Draper.
-The other at a time when sexual predators are being outed almost daily, a pussy-grabbing president holds office, and I unexpectedly find myself in a role not unlike Jay Pritchett, Modern Family‘s aging patriarch.
+The other at a time when the #BlackLivesMatter and #MeToo movements gain traction, a venal pussy-grabber perilously steers the ship of state, and I unexpectedly find myself in a role not unlike Jay Pritchett, Modern Family’s aging patriarch.

-Lilla, my first daughter, is fathered by an oblivious, immature twenty-five-year-old male chauvinist who casually reads Rolling Stone in the waiting room during his baby’s delivery; a man-child who vanishes at the faintest whiff of poopy diapers; who considers his newborn a useless, helpless creature who eats, drinks, pees, defecates, and frustrates his hard drinking, salacious sex, and relentless hell raising.
+Lilla, my first daughter, is fathered by an oblivious, immature twenty-five-year-old male chauvinist who casually reads Rolling Stone in the waiting room during his baby’s delivery; a man-child who vanishes at the faintest whiff of poopy diapers; who considers his newborn a useless, helpless creature who eats, drinks, pees, defecates, and frustrates his yearning for sex, drugs, and rock and roll.

-This is the story of how, and why, a man changed from self-centered sexist to feminist ally, from feckless father to devoted dad . . . and how America changed with him.
+This is the story of how, and why, a man changed from feckless father to devoted dad . . . and how America changed with him.